-The IKEA premises closed for business in March 2020 and the long leasehold interest was available for purchase.
-The purchase price, plus fees and taxes, were set out in the Private section of the report.
-The Council already owned the freehold of the site.
-The Council had been working with Arts Council England, the British Council, Culture Coventry Trust and more latterly, Coventry University, to explore options for converting the building to a new shared national Collections Centre facility, along with associated education, skills and learning facilities to provide opportunities for much greater public access and engagement with these extensive and important collections.
-The modelling of the options within the building had arrived at a 'base' option which has proved to be technically deliverable and financially viable, with the capital expenditure, fees and costs of capital financing being serviced through the rent received over the length of the leases, subject to agreeing terms with the partners.
+It was noted that the IKEA premises closed for business in March 2020 and the long leasehold interest was available for purchase.
+The purchase price, fees and taxes, were set out in the corresponding private report.
+The Council already owned the freehold for the site.

+The Council had been working with Arts Council England, the British Council, Culture Coventry Trust and, more latterly, Coventry University, to explore options for converting the building to a new shared national Collections Centre facility, along with associated education, skills and learning facilities to provide opportunities for much greater public access and engagement with these extensive and important collections.
+The modelling of the options within the building has arrived at a 'base' option which has proved to be technically deliverable and financially viable, with the capital expenditure, fees and costs of capital financing being serviced through the rent received over the length of the leases, subject to agreeing terms with partners.

-However, there was ongoing feasibility work to explore the deliverability of more expansive options, such that the report was seeking only to acquire the Premises and obtain further fees for detailed development, on the basis that a further report would be brought before Cabinet and Council once further feasibility had been undertaken as to these more expansive options.
+There is ongoing feasibility work to explore the deliverability of more expansive options, such that the report submitted was seeking only to acquire the premises and obtain further fees for detailed development, on the basis that a further report would be submitted once further feasibility had been undertaken as the these more expansive options.

-Having arrived at a base option that is technically deliverable and financially achievable, the timing to acquire the Premises is being driven by the small window of availability to secure proposed capital grant funding towards the acquisition, the details of which were set out in the private section of the report.
+Having arrived at a base option that was technically deliverable and financially viable, the timing to acquire the premises was driven by the small window of availability to secure proposed capital grant funding towards the acquisition, the details of which were set out in the corresponding private report.